 The free, green and plentiful power of the sun that’s harnessed by PV solar panels is easily converted into electric energy – the same electric energy that powers your heating and cooling systems.

 Solar energy, therefore, can reduce the electric consumption of your oil or gas heating system and your ductless air conditioning or central air conditioning.
 This translates into the cash savings that the aforementioned studies have found.

 For a better idea of how much you can save on a solar energy system, experts suggest asking your solar system provider how much power your new system will generate annually and compare that number to your current electricity bill.

 An energy audit can help heating and cooling customers save money and the environment at the same time.
 The audit allows homeowners to determine how much energy is consumed and what measures can be taken to make the home more energy efficient.
-When an audit is combined with energy-saving tips – such as installing a Nest Learning Thermostat or another type of smart, programmable thermostat and switching from traditional oil to Bioheat® – the cost savings can be significant.
+When an audit is combined with energy-saving tips – such as installing a Lennox Smart Thermostat or another type of smart, programmable thermostat and switching from traditional oil to Bioheat® – the cost savings can be significant.